 We the first day of summer has passed and everything is in full swing here.
 Cleaning, organizing, and making good food.
 We get so tied up I don’t often get to cook as much as I’d like to.
 Chicken Stroganoff was an easy way to feed both my husband and my daughter without complaints of what they each like.
 One wanted chicken and the other want something hearty.
 I just wanted vegetables.
-The chicken stroganoff seemed like the best choice for a good meal.
+The chicken stroganoff seemed like the best choice for a good meal for a week night dinner that comes together in 30 minutes.

 Lately, we have tried to come together on what we all like to eat to save a bit from going out to eat so much.
 During the school season we are so busy it makes it hard to really cook at home.
 While I have a few ideas to fix that for the coming up year it’s mostly about getting some cooking in now for my family and for my reader’s.